Academic integrity at PCC

 - Report.
 Anyone may submit information about a possible Code violation by submitting a report to Report an Incident.
 Course instructors are encouraged to notify their Department Chair and/or Division Dean of the possible academic misconduct.

-- The Student Conduct & Retention Coordinator reviews the report submitted and contacts the Reporting Party to follow up on the report and next steps.
+- The Student Conduct and Community Support Coordinator reviews the report submitted and contacts the Reporting Party to follow up on the report and next steps.

 - The course instructor may: